neresident/Hasee-KingBook-X57S1/README.md

 #### Graphics related:

 - [ ] HDMI (Video/Audio) - problem on the Apple's driver side (probably won't be fixed)
-- [ ] HiDPi issues before sleep-wake cycle - glitching-blinking screen while using launchpad/switching/dragging windows and etc. Workaround: put laptop in sleep mode, wake it up - voila.
+- [ ] HiDPi issues before sleep-wake cycle - glitching-blinking screen while using launchpad/switching/dragging windows and etc. Workaround: put laptop in sleep mode, wake it up - voila. (related to some part of Ice Lake users)
-- [ ] Login screen glitch [black screen glitch for 5-7 seconds]
+- [ ] Login screen glitch [black screen glitch for 5-7 seconds] (related to all Ice Lake users)

 #### Peripherals: